Content on this page was generated by AI and has not been manually reviewed.

 • Zscaler Client Connector as primary path: Use Zscaler Client Connector to automatically direct traffic to service edges, while VPN handles device onboarding and identity.
 This often yields easier maintenance and clearer visibility.

 Best practice tip: the goal is to ensure that traffic leaving endpoints and destined for external services passes through Zscaler when required by policy, while minimizing unnecessary hops that degrade performance.
 Make sure your VPN and Zscaler policies align so you don’t end up with conflicting routes or shadowed traffic.
-Is zenmate free vpn safe for privacy, security, streaming, and everyday use in 2025: a comprehensive guide

 Getting the most out of Zscaler service edges: performance & security

 Latency and reliability are top concerns when remote workers funnel traffic through cloud edges.
-Here are practical points to maximize performance and security:
+Here are practical points to maximize performance and security: Vpn on edgerouter 2026

 • Edge proximity matters: Zscaler’s network design emphasizes minimizing distance between end users and service edges.
 If your workforce is global, ensure you’re aligned with the closest regional edge for the bulk of users to reduce latency.